 You will work harder because it is actually something really important to you.
 And you will feel empowered by making the daily decisions to get there.

 Act It Out

 This is my favorite part and the one that is my main focus right now.
 Think, talk, dress and act like you have already reached your goal.
 Actually embody the person you will be when your goal is accomplished.
-Emitting the right energy and attitude causes the universe to match what you are putting out.
+Emitting the right energy and attitude draws what you want to you.

 If your goal is financial, stop talking about how broke you are.
 Let your talk and your demeanor reflect that you are a person who is financially sound.
 Don’t walk around frustrated and grumpy, walk around like you have everything under control.